Pure $\Sigma_2$-Elementarity beyond the Core: Generalized Tracking Sequences and Chains

-The (relativized) function $\la$ returning the index of the largest (relative) $\leo$-connectivity component in the context of $\Rone$ is recovered in $\Rtwo$ in an analogue way; however, the nesting of $\letwo$-connectivity components within a $\leo$-component has to be considered as well.
-Each ordinal $\al$ such that $\al\ktwo\be$ for some $\be$ is the supremum of an infinite $\lo$-chain, along which $\letwo$-connectivity components occur.
-The index functions $\mu^\tau$ are defined so as to keep track of such $\letwo$-connectivity components.
-While the $\la$-function was already introduced in \cite{W07a}, the $\mu$-function was introduced in \cite{CWc}.
-We refer to these earlier articles to avoid excessive repetition.
-For general understanding we remark that $\la$ measures not only the fixed point level, cf.\ the introduction, but also the degree of limit point thinning.
-Easy examples are $\la_{\epsn}=\epsn$, $\la_{\eps_1}=\eps_1$, while $\la_{\eps_\om}=\eps_\om+1$ and $\la_{\eps_{\om^2}}=\eps_{\om^2}+2$.
+While the $\la$-operator, which was first introduced in \cite{W07a}, could be motivated independently as a cofinality operator, as we did in the previous section, the $\mu$-operator, first introduced in \cite{CWc}, is specifically tailored for index calculation in $\Rtwo$.
+The ($\tau$-relativized) ordinal operator $\al\mapsto\latal$ returning the index of the largest (relative) $\leo$-connectivity component in the context of $\Ronepl$ is recovered in $\Rtwo$ in an analogue way, see part a) of Lemma \ref{rhomulamestimlem}; however, the nesting of $\letwo$-connectivity components within a $\leo$-component has to be considered as well.
+Each ordinal $\al$ such that $\al\ktwo\be$ for some $\be$ is the supremum of an infinite $\lo$-chain, along which $\letwo$-connectivity components can occur:

-In Subsection \ref{closedsetssubsec} we introduce the notion of \emph{closed set of tracking chains}.
-This was first done in \cite{W18} in order not just to locate an ordinal $\al$ within the core of $\Rtwo$, but to collect the tracking chains of ordinals needed to specify a pattern of minimal cardinality, the isominimal realization of which contains and therefore denotes $\al$.
-The corresponding result for $\Ronepl$ was established in \cite{W07c} and completed in Sections 5 and 6 of \cite{CWa}.
-The generalization of closedness introduced here will be useful when verifying $<_3$-connections elsewhere, e.g.\ in \cite{W}.